Nikitos787/car-sharing-service/README.md

 - Ensure that you have Docker installed and running
 - Clone the repository from [here](https://github.com/Nikitos787/car-sharing-service.git);
 - Set up the necessary environment variables (refer to [.env](.env) for the required variables)
+- Set your credentials in [application.properties](src/main/resources/application.properties)
+- Set your credentials for tests in [application.properties](src/test/resources/application.properties)
 - Build the project: `mvn clean package`
 - Run the command: `docker-compose up`
 - You can test the application using Swagger by accessing http://localhost:8080/swagger-ui/index.html#